-As an R&D fellow, Keith Odom directs NI’s architecture and technology group, a team of highly respected senior engineers who develop new architectures and application-specific integrated circuits (ASICs) and serve as technical leads.
+As vice president and fellow, Keith Odom collaborates with proven technologists and strategists from across the company to create long-term innovation across R&D. In addition, he directs NI’s architecture and technology group, a team of highly respected senior engineers who develop new architectures and platforms and serve as technical leads.

 Odom has led NI to success with ASIC and FPGA design, which resulted in more than 50 patents in areas that include bus interfacing, hardware/software interaction, reconfigurable I/O, and timing/synchronization.
 Additionally, he was instrumental in developing key architectures including the NI-STC, a device system timing controller for NI DAQ devices; the CompactDAQ modular DAQ system; the NI Synchronization and Memory Core architecture for the company’s high-speed modular instruments; PXI; LabVIEW FPGA; and bus interfaces for NI PCI, USB, and PCI Express devices.